ppaschos/snowmass-connect-docs/docs/index.md

 Refer to the HTCondor manual for more information on the declared parameters and on customizing your submission scripts: https://research.cs.wisc.edu/htcondor/manual/v8.6/2_5Submitting_Job.html

 In the submit script above the user requests a remote worker node to run the `run.sh` executable.
-In this case, `run.sh` is a script that contains a list of commands that executes your workload along with any directives that move data as shown below:
+In this case, `run.sh` is a shell script that contains a list of commands that executes your workload on the worker load.
+For example:

     #/bin/bash
-    module load <module1> <module2>
     ./code_executable <input_file> <output_file>
     <additional commands>

-By default, the submission script above will use the HTCondor file transfer method to transfer the `Executable` to the remote host and the `Error`, `Output` and `Log` files back to user's directory on the submit host.
+By default, this submission script will use the HTCondor file transfer method to transfer the `Executable` to the remote host and the job files `Error` (stderr) , `Output` (stdout) and `Log` back to user's directory on the submit host.
+Users have a number of options to transfer to the worker node their code executables and input/output files described in the next section.

+Users can submit the job script to the OSG via the condor command: `condor_submit myjob.submit`.

 ## Data Management and Grid Transfers